octo-technology/OpenTezos/docs/michelson/tutorial.md

 ![](../../static/img/michelson/michelson_instruction_ifleft_left_example.svg)
 <small className="figure">FIGURE 43: Illustration of the `IF_LEFT` instruction</small>

+Notice that the `IF_LEFT` instruction consumes the _union_ value `LEFT string "Hello"` and pushed back the element behind the _left_ branch `string "Hello"`, and finally selects the `{ DROP }` sequence.

 ### Contract specific types and operations

 Now let's focus on the specific types related to Tezos smart contract such as crypto-currency (mutez), address identifying an account or a contract, delegation.

 #### Mutez

 Mutez (micro-Tez) are internally represented by a 64-bit, signed integer.

 There are restrictions to prevent creating a negative amount of mutez.
 Operations are limited in order to prevent overflow and to avoid mixing with other numerical types by mistake.

-They are also mandatorily checked for under/overflows.
+Operations `ADD` and `MUL` must be checked for overflows (i.e. the `ADD` and `MUL` instructions will fail in case of overflow).

+Operations `SUB` must be checked for underflows (i.e. the `SUB` instruction will fail if the result is negative).

+So, keep in mind that taking under/overflows into account is mandatory while manipulating _mutez_ type.

 ##### Standard currency operations